ilucatero/LCDTest/HOW_TO.md

 This script, it requires Python3.7 and pip3.

-To be able to run this script locally, just create a Python virtual env.
+To be able to run this script locally, just create a Python virtual env (this will allow to isolate imports and the python3 version).

 Linux version: